othmanakel/bhassessment/README.md

 node index.js
 ```

-Then open a new terminal, navigate to the root folder and run the following commands to install and run the UI application
+Then open a new terminal, navigate back to the root folder and run the following commands to install and run the UI application

 ```sh
 cd client